 Power of Attorney Fraud.
 The perpetrator obtains a Limited or Special Power of Attorney, which specifies that legal rights are given to manage the funds in the account.
 Once the rights are given, the perpetrator uses the funds for personal gain.

 Advance Fee Fraud or “419” Fraud.
-Named after the relevant section of the Nigerian Criminal Code, this fraud involves a multitude of schemes and scams – mail, e-mail, fax and telephone promises that the victims will receive a percentage for their assistance in the scheme proposed in the correspondence.
+Named after the relevant section of the Nigerian Criminal Code, this fraud involves a multitude of schemes and scams – mail, e-mail, fax, and telephone promises that the victims will receive a percentage for their assistance in the scheme proposed in the correspondence.

 Pigeon Drop.
 The victim puts up “good faith” money in the false hope of sharing the proceeds of an apparently large sum of cash or item(s) of worth which are “found” in the presence of the victim.

 Financial Institution Examiner Fraud.
-The victim believes that he or she is assisting authorities to gain evidence leading to the apprehension of a financial institution employee or examiner that is committing a crime.
+The victim believes that he or she is assisting authorities to gain evidence leading to the apprehension of a financial institution employee or examiner who is committing a crime.
 The victim is asked to provide cash to bait the crooked employee.
 The cash is then seized as evidence by the “authorities” to be returned to the victim after the case.

 Inheritance Scams.
 Victims receive mail from an “estate locator” or “research specialist” purporting an unclaimed inheritance, refund or escheatment.
 The victim is lured into sending a fee to receive information about how to obtain the purported asset.